byronka/minum/src/main/atqa/README.md

-See the sampledomain for usage hints
+See the atqa.sampledomain for usage hints